Luanda Bay & Marginal

 - Location: Central Luanda, between the port area and the fortress hill.

-When to go
+Best time to go

-- Morning: Cooler air, joggers and walkers.
+- Morning: cooler air, walkers and joggers.

-- Skyline Views: Modern towers reflected on calm bay waters.
+- Skyline Views: modern towers reflected on calm bay waters.

-- Relax: Sit by the bay and watch the rhythm of the city.
+- Relax: sit by the bay and watch the rhythm of the city.

-- Night lights: Return after dark for reflections and skyline views.
+- Night lights: return after dark for reflections and skyline views.

 Plenty of restaurants and cafés line or overlook the bay area.